-Northern Pakistan: Days 8-9 The Naltar valley is a surprisingly verdant high valley, in striking contrast to the arid Indus gorge at Gilgit.
-Here we will be looking in particular for the localized Long-billed Bush-Warbler, a species which is restricted to the interior zone of the Western Himalayas and which here frequents the scrub adjacent to the areas of cultivation.
+Northern Pakistan: Days 9-10 The Naltar valley is a surprisingly verdant high valley, in striking contrast to the arid Indus gorge at Gilgit.
+Here we will be looking in particular for the localized Long-billed Bush Warbler, a species which is restricted to the interior zone of the Western Himalayas and which here frequents the scrub adjacent to the areas of cultivation.

-Other specialities restricted to the Western Himalayas (and the mountains of Central Asia to the north) include Sulphur-bellied Warbler, Mountain Chiffchaff, Larger-spotted Nutcracker and Blyth’s Rosefinch, and amongst the attractive alpine scrub-forest we should also find Grey, Masked and Himalayan Wagtails, Black Redstart, Pied Wheatear, Mistle Thrush, Lesser Whitethroat, Severtzov’s (or White-browed) Tit-Warbler, Red-billed and Yellow-billed Choughs, Red-fronted Serin, Grey-capped Goldfinch (sometimes split from European) and Common Rosefinch.
+Other specialities restricted to the Western Himalayas (and the mountains of Central Asia to the north) include Sulphur-bellied Warbler, Mountain Chiffchaff, Larger-spotted Nutcracker and Blyth’s Rosefinch, and amongst the attractive alpine scrub-forest we should also find Grey, White Wagtail (of both Masked and Himalayan forms), Black Redstart, Pied Wheatear, Mistle Thrush, Lesser Whitethroat, White-browed (or Severtzov’s) Tit-Warbler, Red-billed and Yellow-billed Choughs, Red-fronted Serin, Grey-capped Goldfinch (sometimes split from European) and Common Rosefinch.

-Overhead we may see Lammergeier, while the cliffs provide a habitat for Wallcreeper and on the scree slopes we might be lucky enough to encounter some shy Himalayan Snowcocks.
+Overhead we may see Bearded Vulture (or Lammergeier), while the cliffs provide a habitat for Wallcreeper and on the scree slopes we might be lucky enough to encounter some shy Himalayan Snowcocks.

 Around a cool mountain lake, we can find breeding Citrine Wagtails (of the black-backed form calcarata), and we may also come across Little Forktails bobbing about on the rocks in a rushing mountain river.

-Northern Pakistan: Day 10 After spending much of the day in the Naltar valley, we will return to Gilgit for an overnight stay.
-Around Gilgit we can expect to find Tickell’s Thrush, Eurasian Magpie and Indian Golden Oriole, with a chance of Mongolian Finch.
+Northern Pakistan: Day 11 After spending much of the day in the Naltar valley, we will return to Gilgit for an overnight stay.
+Around Gilgit, we can expect to find Tickell’s Thrush, Eurasian Magpie and Indian Golden Oriole, with a chance of Mongolian Finch.

 Northern Pakistan: Day 14 Our tour ends this morning at Islamabad airport.